Find a great one for ...

 Seagate Expansion Reliability

-Seagate Portable Storage Capacity
+The Portable Storage Capacity of the Seagate Expansion

-Unsure how to do this no fear take a look at the article here.
+Unsure how to do this?
+No fear.
+Take a look at the article here.

-Seagate Expansion Portable Aesthetics and Portability
+Seagate Expansion Portable Looks and Portability

 The Seagate Portable External Hard Drive's Warranty

 You've 1 year limited warranty on the Seagate Expansion Portable.
 This is less than the two years offered on the WD Elements and the Toshiba Canvio Advance.
 It's a little disappointing and pushes this drive into third place.